dkrishnaveni26/How-to-prepare-Paneer-Butter-Masala/index.md

 ---
 ### About the recipe:
-Paneer Butter Masala is one of the most popular Indian curry made of Paneer (cottage cheese) or tofu which has a slight tinge of sweetness along with its creamy texture.
+Paneer Butter Masala is one of the most popular Indian curry made of Paneer (cottage cheese) or tofu.
+This dish has a slight tinge of sweetness along with its creamy texture.
 <br>

 > **Note:** This recipe takes about *35 minutes* for preparation and below mentioned quantity is enough for 3 servings.